Furkajoch

 lowpoint between Alberschwende and Egg (east of Dornkirch).
 A

-separated from the road, starts in Egg and goes as far as Au.
+from the road, starts in Egg and goes as far as Au.
+Especially

-Especially nice is the section below Au, passing through the
+nice is the section below Au, passing through the valley-alm (a

-valley-alm (a sort of ancient, semi permanent herding village)
+sort of ancient, semi permanent herding village) of Enge.
+The

-church of Au lies at the center of the panorama for at least
+of Au lies at the center of the panorama for at least half an

-half an hour.
-It is the foreground to a forested hill, that is
+hour.
+It is the foreground to a forested hill, that is shaped

-shaped like a coin stuck in the sand.
-Immediately behind this
+like a coin stuck in the sand.
+Immediately behind this hill,

-hill, limestone cliffs tower up into the sky.
-The road
+limestone cliffs tower up into the sky.
+The road gradually

-gradually climbs into a high valley.
-A long gallery tunnel
+climbs into a high valley.
+A long gallery tunnel comes into

-comes into view, leading to a pass top.
-This is the top of
+view, leading to a pass top.
+This is the top of Faschinajoch.

-Faschinajoch.
-The road to Furkajoch branches off to the right,
+The road to Furkajoch branches off to the right, passing through

-"Grosses Walsertal" opens up, as well as peaks in
+opens up, as well as peaks in the Hochtannbergpass

 area.
 These are the best views on the road.
 The top contains a

-this pass has been used at least since the 14th century, when
+pass has been used at least since the 14th century, when the

-the Latensertal on the west side was settled.
-An old summit
+Latensertal on the west side was settled.
+An old summit shelter,

-shelter, dating back several hundred years, has been
+dating back several hundred years, has been deconstructed with

 From West. (described downwards) The road traverses